Fightstick or Fightpad? It’s a question I struggled with many years ago when I wanted to switch from an Xbox 360 controller to play Street Fighter IV.

-They each have their own advantages and disadvantages, but which one is better?
-Which one should you own over the other and invest your precious time in?
+They each have their advantages and disadvantages, but which one is better?
+Which one should you own over the other and invest your precious time?

-This article will explain what each controller is and why you should use it.
-I will also list the pros and cons so you can make a fair comparison between the two controllers.
+This article will explain each controller and why you should use it.
+I will also list the pros and cons so you can compare the two controllers fairly.

-Finally, I will end by making my own personal recommendation.
-Read on my friend.
+Finally, I will end by making my recommendation.
+Read on, my friend.

 What is a Fightstick?